bsmith89/compbio-template/TEMPLATE.md

     Along with the project's `Makefile`, this notebook should allow a 3rd party to run and understand the entire analysis which was carried out.

-    Subdirectories `raw/` and `meta/` both have their own `NOTE.md`, each containing an appendix about the raw data and the metadata, respectively.

 `TODO.md`

 :    List of remaining tasks.